Andi-Cast/github-actions-course/README.md

 Respository containing all the GitHub Actions course material and notes.
+This has been edited.